ncatlab/nlab-content/pages/9825.md

 In the context of _[[interpretation of quantum mechanics]]_it is common to speak of the "measurement problem" when referring to the tension between regarding [[quantum physics]] as a [[probability theory|probabilistic]] theory and the idea of realism.

-Namely by the [above](#Definition) a quantum measurement is formally reflected in a change of [[probability|probabilities]].
+Namely by the [above](#Definition) a quantum measurement is formally reflected in a change of [[probabilities]].
 But since in any given [[measurement]] [[experiment]] one definite outcome is observed, one may wonder how that particular outcome was actually chosen, given that the theory only gives its probability.

 ## Related concepts